Cariye

-Cariye (جارية, "Jariya") was a title and term used for category of enslaved women concubines in the Islamic world of the Middle East.
+Cariye (جارية, "Jariya") was a title and term used for a category of enslaved women concubines in the Islamic world of the Middle East.
 They are particularly known in history from the era of Ottoman Empire, where they existed until the early 20th century, when the Ottoman Imperial Harem was closed.

 History

 General meaning

 The general meaning of the term cariye was a woman enslaved during warfare.
 This remained the formal definition of the term in the Islamic world.
 The rights of the enslaved woman was regulated within Islamic law.

 In Islamic law, the enslavement of a woman was the only case in which concubinage was legally permitted.
 A woman taken as a cariye concubine had to obey her male owner as she would a husband.
 However, the children, male or female, of a cariye concubine and her master were born legally free and, due to being the mother of her master's children, the cariye concubine could not be sold by her master to anyone else and would also be automatically emancipated after his death.